ankaAR/bestiario5e/_creatures/derro-savant-a.md

 3rd level (2 slots): blink, lightning bolt

-### Actions
+### Acciones

-***Hooked Shortspear.*** Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
-Hit: 1 (1d4-1) piercing damage.
+***Hooked Shortspear.*** Melee Weapon Attack: +2 al ataque, alcance 5 pies, un objetivo.
+Impacto: 1 (1d4-1) piercing damage.
 If the target is a creature, the derro can choose to deal no damage and try to trip the target instead, in which case the target must succeed on a DC 9 Strength saving throw or fall prone.

-***Light Repeating Crossbow.*** Ranged Weapon Attack: +4 to hit, range 40/160 ft., one target.
-Hit: 6 (1d8+2) piercing damage.
+***Light Repeating Crossbow.*** Ranged Weapon Attack: +4 to hit, range 40/160 pies, un objetivo.
+Impacto: 6 (1d8+2) piercing damage.